coq/ceps/text/separate-compilation.md

 2. Modifying the implementation of `Require` to search for `.vio` files in addition to `.vo` files.
 For backwards compatibility, we believe it would be important to search for both `.vio` and `.vo` files *simultaneously* rather than first searching for a `.vio` and then for a `.vo` because the later would mean that adding a `.vi` files could change the library that is used.
 3. We believe that the bit-level representation of `.vio` could be the same as `.vo` files, though an alternative would be to leverage the representation of `.vos` files (which might be the same).

+[^full-functorization]: An alternative characterization of `Declare Module` is to implicitly functorize all dependent modules over the module type of the declared module.
+This understanding of `Declare Module` does enable some additional flexibility at "link-time" but is beyond the scope of this proposal.